How to Prepare for the CCRN Exam

 Exam Review Course

 Consider taking or purchasing an exam review course.
-Courses are offered across the U.S.A. or consider taking an exam review at AACN's NTI Conference held each year in May or at TRENDS Conferences.
+Courses are offered across the U.S.A. or consider taking an exam review at AACN's NTI Conference held each year in May.
 The AACN Online Bookstore features a variety of educational and clinical products including video and audio review courses that you may find helpful.

 Consider forming a small exam study group to share ideas.
 Candidates who pool their resources and study together may be more confident in their knowledge and more likely to succeed at passing the exam.
 Consider scheduling to test at the same time and traveling to the testing site together and support one another every step of the way.